How to Build Resilience in Kids

 Have you ever heard of “bulldozer parenting”?
-Also known as “lawnmower parenting” or “snowplough parenting” – these terms all signify a parenting style where parents are overly involved and go out of their way to remove any obstacles or challenges that may occur in their child’s life.
+Also known as “lawnmower parenting” or “snowplow parenting” – these terms all signify a parenting style where parents are overly involved and go out of their way to remove any obstacles or challenges that may occur in their child’s life.
+It’s difficult to build resilience in kids when they don’t face problems.

 While few parents set out to adopt a bulldozer parenting style, it can result from our natural instincts as parents.
 Of course, as parents, we want to protect our children and provide them with a childhood that is fun, enjoyable and positive.
 But adopting this type of parenting style and removing all challenges could do our children a disservice.